The Complexity of Distance (2020)

 PROGRAM NOTE

-The Complexity of Distance is a 58-minute electric guitar solo composed by James Romig (finalist for the 2019 Pulitzer Prize in Music) and commissioned by Mike Scheidt (founder of the venerable doom metal band Yob).
+The Complexity of Distance is a 58-minute electric guitar solo commissioned by Mike Scheidt, founder of the venerable doom metal band YOB.
 Like a vast expanse of ocean or desert, the music presents what might initially seem to be a bleak and repetitive landscape, but closer observation reveals constant variation in the flow of musical events, diverse intersections of harmonies, and a fragile world of micro-activity in the complex timbres that resonate within the guitar’s distortion and sustain.
-The work’s title, chosen in December 2019, refers to the shifting temporal distances created by the work’s background rhythmic structure and also references the challenges of collaboration between the Illinois-based composer and Oregon-based performer.
-Later the title took on additional and more profound meaning as “distance” became a way of life for all of us.
+The work’s title, chosen in December 2019, refers to shifting temporal distances created by the work’s background rhythmic structure and also references the challenges of collaboration between the Illinois-based composer and Oregon-based guitarist.
+Later the title took on additional and more profound meaning when the global pandemic necessitated that “distance” become a way of life for all of us.

-The Complexity of Distance is scored for electric guitar with extreme distortion and amplification.
-Though the work may be performed on a traditional E-standard electric guitar, it is intended primarily for an instrument in A-standard tuning, where each string of the guitar sounds a perfect fifth lower than notated in the score.
+The piece is scored for electric guitar with extreme distortion and amplification.
+Though the work may be performed on a traditional E-standard electric guitar, it was written specifically for Mike Scheidt’s guitar in A-standard tuning, where each string of the guitar sounds a perfect fifth lower than notated in the score.
 This results in significant alteration to the instrument’s attack, sustain, and timbre.
 The fully-composed score includes traditional music notation as well as a bespoke chord-symbol system, allowing a performer to choose the most convenient and efficient way to realize the composition.
-The work’s formal structure comprises three simultaneously-unfolding strands of evenly-spaced rhythmic pulses, each articulating a unique pair of foundational chords that mutate and combine only when heard coincidentally with, or in close proximity to, others The first rhythmic strand alternates, at a time-interval of 13 beats, between chords with roots written E and G (sounding A and C in A-standard tuning).
+The work’s formal structure comprises three simultaneously unfolding strands of evenly spaced rhythmic pulses, each articulating a unique pair of foundational chords that mutate and combine only when heard coincidentally with, or in close proximity to, others The first rhythmic strand alternates, at a time-interval of 13 beats, between chords with roots written E and G (sounding A and C in A-standard tuning).
 The second strand alternates every 14 beats between chords with roots of C and D (F/G).
 The third strand alternates every 15 beats between chords of B and A (E/D).
 Beginning and ending with a unison pulse in all three strands, the 13:14:15 ratio takes 2,730 beats to resolve.
 At a metronome tempo of 48, this cyclic process lasts nearly an hour.